IwamotoKogan/play/README.md

 # play
-Tic tac toe, using react, redux together with express server for game evaluation
+Tic tac toe, using react, redux together with express server for game evaluation.
+My first project on github.